Tecla/Rayito/README.md

 It is highly encouraged to start with stage 1, and experiment with it and try to understand it.
 Then move on to the next stage, do the same, and so forth.

-Stage 4 is, for now, the same as stage 3, and is where the most experimentation should happen.
+Stage 4 is, for now, the same as stage 3, and the Qt version is for those who want to have a GUI to experiment with.
+Stage 5 and onward will use the Qt GUI.

 Don't be afraid to break things, crash, etc.  It's good for the soul!